Role: Junior Mechanic

 - Minimum of 5 GCSE’s (or equivalent) at grade C or above including Maths and English Language

-- Initial Human Factors, EWIS and Fuel Tank Safety training desirable
+- Desirable: Initial Human Factors, EWIS and Fuel Tank Safety training

-Entry level mechanics will also be considered for this position.
 To apply, please submit your CV and covering letter to hradmin@caerdav.com.